 There are also legal costs which can be around £2,000.
 Finally, there can be stamp duty land tax (SDLT) to consider.

 Can I get a shared ownership mortgage with bad credit?

 Having a poor credit history can make borrowing money more difficult.
-When it comes to being approved for a mortgage, whether it is for shared ownership or buying a property outright, a bad credit rating will always make the process harder.
+When it comes to being approved for a mortgage, whether it is for shared ownership or buying a property outright, a bad credit rating will always make the mortgage application process harder.